isabella232/edev-front-end-take-home/README.md

 - A mobile view
 - Stylesheets in LESS or SCSS
 - Style the layout to match the above mockups.
-- Bonus: Anything you have in mind.
-- Bonus: Feel free to add unit/integration tests

 The Completed result should not include: